There are more than 1.5 million 'lost' pension pots out there. Here's how to track down your old funds.

-The main reasons given by respondents was that they have “never kept an interest”, “lost paperwork” or “forgotten to notify providers of address changes”.
+If found the main reasons given by respondents was that they have “never kept an interest”, “lost paperwork” or “forgotten to notify providers of address changes”.

-20% of people would have no idea how to find a missing pension, warned Andy James, head of retirement planning at Tilney: "tracking down missing workplace pensions can be particularly problematic where a previous employer from many years past has been acquired or gone bust, moved or re-branded.
+"Tracking down missing workplace pensions can be particularly problematic where a previous employer from many years past has been acquired or gone bust, moved or re-branded.

 "But it really is vital to track down these pots of assets and to determine whether they remain fit for purpose."